Rental Reimbursement Coverage: Does Insurance Pay for Rental Cars After Accidents?

 Rental reimbursement coverage is an optional add-on to your auto insurance policy that helps pay for a rental car or other temporary transportation while your insured vehicle is being repaired after a covered claim.
 It is not automatically included in standard policies — you must specifically add it, and it generally requires you to already carry comprehensive and/or collision coverage.

 Think of it as a financial safety net that keeps you mobile when your car is in the shop.
-Without it, you'd be paying entirely out of pocket for a rental, which can add up fast — especially when repairs take days or even weeks.
+Without it, you'd be paying entirely out of pocket for a rental, which can add up fast — especially given that collision repairs now average 19 to 22 days from claim filing to completion, according to recent industry data.

 It's important to understand what rental reimbursement is not: it does not cover rental cars for vacations or personal travel, and it is entirely separate from rental car insurance you might purchase at the rental counter.